DominicReneSchu/RFT/en/facts/docs/society/global_resonance.md

 ---

-## 5. Cultures Pressured to Imitate
+## 6. Cultures Pressured to Imitate

 The global pressure to appear “American enlightened” leads to:

-* Public rituals of compulsion (rainbow confessions, language censorship, group categories)
+* Public compulsory rituals (rainbow declarations, language censorship, group categories)
-* Devaluation of historic forms (e.g., familial, religious, or aesthetic modes of integration)
+* Devaluation of historical forms (e.g., familial, religious, or aesthetic modes of integration)
 * Symbolic politics without grounding (e.g., diversity quotas without context, anti-racist gestures without one’s own history)

 Cultures that resist this externalization are considered backward – even if they are internally **more resonant, harmonious, mature**.